-SABB directly owns a 50% (2018: 50%) share in each entity.
+SABB directly owns a 50% (2018: 50%) share in Saudi Kayan Assets Leasing Company and Rabigh Asset Leasing Company and directly owns a 100% (2018: 50%) shares in Yanbu Asset Leasing Company.
 SABB does not consolidate these entities as it does not have the right to variable returns from its involvement with the entities or ability to affect those returns through its power over the entities.
 The related underlying funding to the relevant borrowers are recorded on SABB's interim consolidated statement of financial position.